 We simply define a new pavement […] This decision favours the valorisation of the existing historical buildings […]– Nieto Sobejano Architects

 Joanneumsviertel Center Photographs

-The Joanneumsviertel of Graz consists of three buildings from different eras and uses, sharing the rear facades that shaped a residual backyard: the Museum of Natural History -of eighteenth century, the Regional Library and the New Gallery of Contemporary Art, these last ones built in the late XIX.
-Different coexisting facilities, belonging to the same institution, raised the need to provide a common access, reception areas, a conference room, reading areas and services; plus a lower level reserved for files and storage.
+The Joanneumsviertel of Graz consists of three buildings from different eras and uses, sharing the rear facades that shaped a residual backyard: the Museum of Natural History -of the eighteenth century, the Regional Library, and the New Gallery of Contemporary Art, these last ones built in the late XIX.
+Different coexisting facilities belonging to the same institution raised the need to provide shared access, reception areas, a conference room, reading areas, and services, plus a lower level reserved for files and storage.

-This decision favours the valorisation of the existing historical buildings in which is carried out a respectful restoration with its architectural features acting only occasionally in some interior areas, without affecting the original image and external volume.
+This decision favors the valorization of the existing historical buildings which is carried out a respectful restoration with its architectural features acting only occasionally in some interior areas without affecting the original image and external volume.
 The continuous horizontal plane of the new square is scheduled for a combinatorial series of circular courtyards that introduce natural light into the underground spaces and harbor the entrance.
-The lobby, the common areas of the museum and the library, compound a meeting point to access to each one of them.
+The lobby, the common areas of the museum, and the library compound a meeting point to access to each one of them.